lightningnetwork/lnd/README.md

 Library of messages for Lightning Network node to node communcations.
 Messages for opening and closing channels, as well as updating and revoking channel states are described here.

 ### shachain
-An implementation of Rusty Russel's [64-dimensional shachain](https://github.com/rustyrussell/ccan/blob/master/ccan/crypto/shachain/design.txt).
+An implementation of Rusty Russell's [64-dimensional shachain](https://github.com/rustyrussell/ccan/blob/master/ccan/crypto/shachain/design.txt).

 ### uspv
 Wallet library to connect to bitcoin nodes and build a local SPV and wallet transaction state.